News & Events

 Click on compare to effective state.
 To compare the GPOs with the Local Policy you have.

-This is how you will the Comparison between the Baseline Security Configuration and what you have.
-The effective state column will suggest an effective configuration.
+This is how you will the Comparison between the Baseline Security Configuration and with what you have.
+Effective state column will suggest you for an effective configuration.

-In the above picture, we can see, that I have to make a small configuration on Enabling ICMP Redirect.
+In the Above picture we can see, I have to make small configuration on Enabling ICMP Redirect.

-The Lower Section shows a Description of the configuration and Baseline Information Where it is enabled or disabled and everything.
+The Lower Section shows Description about the configuration and Baseline Information Where it is enabled or disabled and everything.

 It is an Essential Step for all the Network Defenders.

-If you want to Learn it in Detail Stick with our Series of Blogs on Endpoint Security or you can go with Our CND Certification which will enlighten You on all defensive strategies.
+If you want to Learn it in Detail Stick with our Series of Blogs on Endpoint Security or you can go with Our CND Certification that will enlighten You in all defensive strategies.